Steve-Mcl/node-red-contrib-omron-fins/README.md

 ===========================

 ## Overview
-This is a Node-RED node module to directly interface with OMRON PLCs over FINS Ethernet protocol.
+This is a Node-RED node module to directly interface with OMRON PLCs over Ethernet (FINS protocol) or Serial (Hostlink protocol).
 Tested on CV, CP, CS, CJ, NJ and NX PLCs (the ones with FINS support)

 Example flows have been included to help you get started.